iagocanalejas/retrocache/README.md

     retrofitBuilder.addCallAdapterFactory(new CachedCallAdapterFactory(mCache));
     ```

 4. Use it as normal retrofit.
-Just remember to use `CachedCall`.
-All retrofit methods are included, and you can also use methods included in `Included` section.
+Just remember to use `Cached`.
+All retrofit methods are included, and you can also use methods explained in `Included` section.

 # Included
 In addition to normal retrofit usage you can also call `refresh(callback)` to avoid looking in the cache or `remove()` to invalidate a cached call.